jacobdufault/fullinspector/assets/docs_generator/source/qa.rst

 BinaryFormatter
 ===============

 You don't have to do anything!
-Full Inspector will automatically configure BinaryFormatter to use reflection on iOS and other AOT platforms.
+Full Inspector will automatically configure BinaryFormatter to use reflection on iOS.

 ========
 Json.NET